SC Master Naturalist Training

 South Carolina Statewide Master Naturalists are recognized by an emerald placed in the first jewel location on the Master Naturalist name tag.
 Name tags must be sent to the State Office where certification will be verified from the Online Volunteer Hour Reporting System and the emerald awarded.

-2017 - Mike Patrick, Charlotte Morley, Elizabeth Rockholt, Carla Kneece, Sharon Watson, Ted Kalutz, Gail Rahn, Sheryl Waldvogel, Ed Neunlist, Bob Senn, Dennis Blejski, Ray Long, Mary Campbell, Buddy Campbell, Bob Askins, Alice Fraser and Mike Davis
+2017 - Mike Patrick, Charlotte Morley, Elizabeth Rockholt, Carla Kneece, Sharon Watson, Ted Kalutz, Gail Rahn, Sheryl Waldvogel, Ed Neunlist, Bob Senn, Dennis Blejski, Ray Long, Mary Campbell, Buddy Campbell, Bob Askins, Alice Fraser, Mike Davis

-2018 - Cindy Hekking, Greg Campbell, Linda Rowe, Gina Elliott, Jessica Miller, Bill Putnam, Flora Doraski, Joe Doraski, Bob Brouillet
+2018 - Cindy Hekking, Linda Rowe, Greg Campbell, Gina Elliott, Jessica Miller, Bill Putnam, Flora Doraski, Joe Doraski, Bob Brouillet

 Required Paperwork for Training

 All participants who go through SC Master Naturalist training at our various Host Sites around the state are required to complete certain paperwork.
-Generally, this paperwork is completed on the first day of class.
-Occasionally, the Host Site may direct you to download, complete and bring forms, located here, with you to the first class.
+Generally, this paperwork is completed on the first day of class or the Host Site may direct you to download, complete and bring thecompleted forms with you to the first class.